Labs

 • Week 1 Lab: Pipetting

-I was sick this week.
+I was sick this week and missed lab.

 • Week 2 Lab: Gel Electrophoresis